T

 Cơm Gà Hội An (Hội An Chicken Rice)

-Fragrant rice cooked in chicken broth, served with shredded boiled chicken, pickled onions, and fresh herbs, often topped with a sprinkle of pepper and chili.
-It's a simple yet incredibly flavorful comfort food.
+Fragrant rice cooked in chicken broth and turmeric, served with shredded poached chicken, onions, and fresh herbs, often with a side of chili sauce and lime.
+It's a simple yet incredibly flavorful staple.

 Where to try: Cơm Gà Bà Buội